SCORESHEET OLD TIMERS BASEBALL: N.L. DRAFT / RULES PACKET

-The way our draft works is that each round, when your turn comes up, the computer goes down your list, giving you your highest ranked available (undrafted) player, subject to these roster-balancing rules.
-The purpose of these rules is to give you a starter at each position before you start receiving second string players.
-For example, if you think a good shortstop is very important you might rank 4 of them in your top 10 choices.
-Once you get one shortstop we skip the next shortstops listed and draft your highest ranked non-shortstops in subsequent rounds.
-(However, since you need 3 outfielders, and 4 pitchers to fill your rotation, we will not skip over outfielders until you have 3 of them, and will not skip over any regular pitchers you've listed until you have gotten 4 of them.)
-At the end of round 13 (or possibly later if you've used the "plus" option discussed at the end of this draft packet) you should have one C, 1B, 2B, 3B, SS, three OF's, one pitcher from the short reliever list.
+With Roster Balancing turned on, in each round when your turn comes up, the draft system will pick the highest ranked available (undrafted) player on your list, subject to the conditions described below.
+The purpose of Roster Balancing is to give you a starting player at each position before you start receiving second-string players.
+For example, if you think a good shortstop is very important, you might rank 4 of them in your top 10 choices.
+Once you draft one shortstop, Roster Balancing will skip the next shortstops listed and draft your highest ranked non-shortstops in subsequent rounds.
+Since you need 3 outfielders, and 4 pitchers to fill your rotation, Roster Balancing will not skip over outfielders until you have 3 of them, and will not skip over any regular pitchers until you have drafted 4 of them.
+At the end of Round 13, or possibly later if you've used the Plus Sign Option under Additional Baseball Rules, you should have one C, 1B, 2B, 3B, SS, three outfielders, four regular pitchers and one pitcher from our short reliever list.

 HINT: It is best NOT to try and outguess how other owners will set up their lists.
 The best method is just to list players in the order you think they'd help your team!
 Please note that in the 1965-68 winter game there is NO DH!